-Our operations are organized into three principal business segments: (i) Hospitality, which includes our hotel operations; (ii) Opry and Attractions, which includes our Nashville attractions and assets related to the Grand Ole Opry; and (iii) Corporate and Other, which includes corporate expenses and, prior to May 31, 2007, results from our minority investments.
-These three business segments - Hospitality, Opry and Attractions, and Corporate and Other - represented approximately 91.2%, 8.8%, and 0.0%, respectively, of total revenues in the year ended December 31, 2008.
+Our operations are organized into three principal business segments: (i) Hospitality, which includes our hotel operations; (ii) Opry and Attractions, which includes our Grand Ole Opry assets, our Corporate Magic event planning business, WSM-AM and our Nashville attractions; and (iii) Corporate and Other, which includes corporate expenses and, prior to May 31, 2007, our ownership interests in certain entities.
+These three business segments - Hospitality, Opry and Attractions, and Corporate and Other - represented approximately 92.6%, 7.4%, and 0.0%, respectively, of total revenues for 2009.
 Prior to May 31, 2007, our operations also included our ResortQuest business, described more fully below, which we now classify as discontinued operations.

-Financial information by industry segment and for each of our Gaylord hotel properties as of December 31, 2008 and for each of the three years in the period then ended, appears in Item 6, "Selected Financial Data," Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in the Financial Reporting by Business Segments note (Note 17) to our consolidated financial statements included in this Annual Report on Form 10-K.
+Financial information by industry segment and for each of our Gaylord hotel properties as of December 31, 2009 and for each of the three years in the period then ended appears in Item 6, "Selected Financial Data," Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in the Financial Reporting by Business Segments note (Note 18) to our consolidated financial statements included in this Annual Report on Form 10-K.